-Workforce Delivery System Services

-The Western Arkansas Comprehensive Workforce Center offers the full array of career services outlined in WIOA 134(c)(2) for unemployed and underemployed jobseekers.
+Workforce Delivery System Services - The Western Arkansas Comprehensive Workforce Center offers the full array of career services outlined in WIOA 134(c)(2) for unemployed and underemployed jobseekers.
 Basic career services are available at all service locations throughout Western Arkansas.
 The comprehensive center has computers, printers, copiers, printed resources, and staff to assist jobseekers.
-Many of the services, including Arkansas Job Link and Discover Arkansas LMI Portal, are accessible through the internet via computer, smart phone, or tablet.
+Many of the services, including Arkansas Job Link and Discover Arkansas Labor Market Information Portal, are accessible through the internet via computer, smart phone, or tablet.
 Arkansas Job Link is the state job matching system and the virtual one stop shop where Arkansans can centralize all their career search activities.
 It allows jobseekers to self-enter resumes and job search anytime.
 Arkansas Job Link also provides access to a toolbox of job search assistance links, including career exploration, training resources, self-marketing tools, unemployment insurance information, and additional job banks.
 It also has a built-in event calendar that communicates upcoming hiring events, job fairs, and other workforce activities.
+The Western workforce area is part of the development team working with FutureFit AI on the revamp of the Ready for Life web-based platform to create a seamless virtual workforce entry point for job seekers in the state of Arkansas.
+The program team is working in concert with the developer and other local areas to make this a tool that minimizes duplication for staff and end users to create quicker turn times on entry to services and exits to successful workforce engagement.

 Discover Arkansas LMI Portal allows jobseekers to make informed data-driven career decisions.
-This labor market system provides a wide variety of local and regional labor market services, such as labor trends, statistics, economics, demographics, salaries, and employer data.
+This labor market system provides a wide variety of local labor market services, such as labor trends, statistics, economics, demographics, salaries, and employer data.
 It allows jobseekers to set up a personal page for their career exploration data to be readily accessible.
 Basic career services also extend beyond the virtual world.
-After the initial assessment customers, as appropriate, may be provided with direct linkages to additional workforce activities, including multiple education and training opportunities across the workforce system through partner referrals.
-The workforce center has representatives available from most of the partners.
+After the initial assessment customers, as appropriate, may be provided with direct links to additional workforce activities, including multiple education and training opportunities across the workforce delivery system through partner referrals.
+The workforce center has representatives available from many of the partners.